jlleongarcia/jlleongarcia/README.md

 <h3 align="center">Let's have a look to my latest projects</h3>

-- 🔥 Lately I have been working on these dashboards:
+- 🔥 Lately I have been working on:
-    *   **[R Stocks](https://github.com/JAlcocerT/R_Stocks)** - a [R Shiny App Dashboard](https://r_stocks.fossengineer.com/) that displays interactively [public financial information](https://fossengineer.com/project-shiny-R-Stocks/).
+    *   **IoT & Edge Data Analytics** - several public projects with the [Raspberry Pi](https://jalcocert.github.io/RPi/)
     *   **[Py Trip Planner](https://github.com/JAlcocerT/Py_Trip_Planner)** - a [Python Dash App Dashboard](https://trip-planner.fossengineer.com/) that helps you plan interactively your trips considering the [historical weather patterns](https://fossengineer.com/python-trip-planner/) of the chosen location.

 - 📝 I regularly update the content on *[my Tech Blog](https://fossengineer.com/)*, feeding the posts with the results of the analysis included in my public repositories.
-    * I find Open Source Software captivating, and over time, I have contributed by creating comprehensive guides: [Linux](https://jalcocert.github.io/Linux), [Raspberry Pi](https://jalcocert.github.io/RPi/) and [Docker](https://github.com/JAlcocerT/Docker).
+    * I find Open Source Software captivating, and I have created comprehensive guides not only for IoT, but also for [Linux](https://jalcocert.github.io/Linux), and [Docker](https://github.com/JAlcocerT/Docker).

 - ⚙️Simulations and Mechanical Engineering: *I also like to understand how machines work*
     * **[Slider-Crank](https://github.com/JAlcocerT/Slider-Crank)** - a DASH app that helps to visualize the physics of a Slider-Crank mechanism